check222/imageWindowMaker/README.md

 ![Image of UI](windowMakerUI.png)

-imageWindowMaker by Griffin Galimi is licensed under CC BY 4.0CC iconby icon
+imageWindowMaker by Griffin Galimi is licensed under CC BY 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0